 Ruth is the Artistic Director of the Outburst Queer Arts Festival.
 She has been a cultural activist for 27 years and is passionate about promoting social change through arts engagement.
 She is currently working on global partnership development with British Council around queer arts, particularly in South America and the Caribbean.
 She worked in BBC television and radio production for 10 years before leading the Creative Development team in BBC Northern Ireland.

-Dave is currently the Director and Chief Executive of HOME.
-Prior to this he led the successful merger of The Cornerhouse and the Library Theatre Company to form HOME.
-Throughout his career Dave has been involved in the management and marketing of arts organisations.
-He spent eight years as Chief Executive of Arts About Manchester, two years as Marketing Director for City of Drama and managed Abraham Moss Theatre for six years.
-He is also a qualified drama teacher.
+Dave is currently the Director and Chief Executive of HOME in Manchester and Director of Culture for Manchester City Council.
+Previously he led the successful merger of Cornerhouse and the Library Theatre Company to form HOME.
+Throughout his career, Dave has been involved in the management and marketing of arts organisations.
+He spent eight years as Chief Executive of Arts About Manchester, two years as Marketing Director for City of Drama, and managed Abraham Moss Theatre.

 Elena is Head of Programmes at Literature Wales, the national company for literature development.
 Originally from Germany, Elena came to the UK in 2004 as part of her MA in British Studies at Humboldt University, Berlin.
 She has worked for various arts organisations in Wales, including Wales at the Venice Biennale of Art, Wales Arts International, g39 Gallery and Chapter Arts Centre.
 She is particularly interested in collaboration, working internationally and in interdisciplinary work.